-The 72 Best Chick Flick Movies of All Time
+The 77 Best Chick Flick Movies Ever

 Grab the popcorn and wine—we're staying in tonight.

-From dramas like Titantic that will leave you clutching your Kleenex to films that are a bit on-the-nose (*cough* Magic Mike *cough*), this list has something everyone in your viewing party is going to enjoy.
+From classic dramas like Titanic that will leave you clutching your Kleenex to films that are a bit on-the-nose (*cough* Magic Mike *cough*), this list has something everyone in your viewing party is going to enjoy.
 And, of course, you can expect to see lots of rom-coms because, seriously, who doesn’t love rom-coms?
 Call them chick flicks or simply “films,” the below, arranged by genre, are the best movies to watch during your night in with your squad.

 Best Chick Flick Rom-Coms